hyperspy/hyperspy/doc/user_guide/eels.rst

 :py:attr:`~._components.eels_cl_edge.EELSCLEdge.fine_structure_width` attribute.
 It
 defaults to 30 eV.
 Another important parameter is the :py:attr:`~._components.eels_cl_edge.EELSCLEdge.fine_structure_smoothing`.
 It takes a value between 0 and 1, 0.3 by default.
-Increasing it makes the spline smoother, at the expense of detail.
+Decreasing it makes the spline smoother, at the expense of detail.
 The optimal value should reproduce well the fine structure features but not the noise.